TomDexterYoutube/Xeon-Rubidium/README.md

 1. **Download the Compiler:** Retrieve the latest version of the Rubidium compiler from the official repository:
    [https://github.com/TomDexterYoutube/Rubidium](https://github.com/TomDexterYoutube/Rubidium)
-2. **Prepare the Directory:** Extract the downloaded files and place them directly into the `rubidium/` folder within your downloaded Xeon directory.
+2. **Prepare the Directory:** Extract the downloaded files and place them directly into the `Rubidium/` folder within your downloaded Xeon directory.
 3. **Execute the Installer:** Run the appropriate installation script for your operating system to install Xeon globally. **The script will automatically detect and install required dependencies like Python 3 and Clang.**
    * **Windows:** Run `install.bat`
    * **Linux / macOS:** Run `bash install.sh`

 > **Note:** The installer will automatically configure your `~/.xeon` directory and add the `xeon` command to your system path.
-You can update your compiler version at any time by simply replacing the files inside the `~/.xeon` folder.
+By doing the install process it will rewrite the old files and update.

 ---